|

 NOTES ON GROUP ONE

 - These Five Buddhas are known as the Five Jina, or the Five Tathagata, or the Godai Nyorai, a grouping especially important to the Shingon Sect.
-In artwork, the five appear most frequently on the mandalas of Japan's Esoteric Buddhist sects.
+In artwork, the five appear most frequently on the mandalas of Japan’s Esoteric Buddhist sects.
 In ancient India, stupas were thought to be derived from funerary tumuli and only later to have become commemorative monuments specific to Buddhism, yet it appears that the images of the Jinas were only added late to the directional sides of stupas.
 For esoteric sects, these Five Jinas represent the essential symbols of the Law (Dharma), and were subsequently identified with all the groups of five objects or ideas, such as the five historical Buddhas, the five senses, the five aggregates, the five cardinal points, the five virtues, the five sins, etc. <source Flammarion Iconographic Guide, p.
-125; see bibliography for citation).
+125> .

 - FIVE ELEMENTS, CHINA.
 In China, the theory of five elements (or energies) began with a different set of concepts.
 Called wu hsing (五行) in Chinese, the theory's first celebrated exponent was Tsou Yen (350 - 270 BC).
 The five energies were symbolized as (1) wood, which as fuel gives rise to (2) fire, which creates ash and gives rise to (3) earth, which in its mines contains (4) metal, which (as on the surface of a metal mirror) attracts dew and so gives rise to (5) water, and this in turn nourishes (1) wood.
 This is called hsiang sheng (相生), or the "mutually arising" order of the forces.
 These forces were also arranged in the order of "mutual conquest" (相勝) -- likewise read hsiang sheng, but sheng is a different ideogram -- in which (1) wood, in the form of a plow, overcomes (2) earth, which, by damming and constraint, conquers (3) water which, by quenching, overcomes (4) fire which, by melting, liquifies (5) metal, which, in turn, cuts (1) wood. <quoted from "TAO, The Watercourse Way" by Alan Watts>